ebbnflow98/ClipConductor/README.md

 ## Using the Spectacle GUI
--NEW will clear the video array and any custom names of the DMX sliders that have been typed in.
+-NEW PROJECT will clear the video array and any custom names of the DMX sliders that have been typed in.

 -SAVE will save the paths of the videos in the array, as well as the custom names typed in to the DMX sliders (FX values are not saved, because those should be saved in your session in automation).
 LOAD loads these values.